 Delta, BC, is well-known amongst bird enthusiasts as the place to see and be seen.
 While migratory birds steal the show October-April, a variety of waterfowl and other bird species call Delta home in the summer months.
 Start your bird tour at Boundary Bay Regional Park, navigating the boardwalks and trails cutting through the marshland and tall grasses.
 Head over to the George C. Reifel Migratory Bird Sanctuary and take a tour through acres of protected habitat.
 Finish up the day at the Delta Nature Reserve at Burns Bog, where interesting birds can also be seen.

 Did you know that there’s a local farmers’ market nearly every week in Delta, BC?
-Visit the Tsawwassen Saturday Market at Earthwise Gardens, and then visit the North Delta Farmers Market on Sundays.
-The Ladner Village Market runs on alternate Sundays in the summer.
+Visit the Tsawwassen Farmers Market every Saturday, and the North Delta Farmers Market on Sundays.
+The Ladner Village Market runs second and fourth sunday of June, July and August and the second Sunday of September.
 Whichever market you end up at, you're sure to find local artisans, farm-fresh produce, entertainment, food trucks, bakers, jewellery, and hand-made gifts.
-If you can’t make it to a market, try stopping by one of the local farmers’ roadside stands or stores during the summer – Emma Lea Farms, Westham Island Herb Farm, and Backroads Family Farm Market are just a few of the local favourites.
+If you can’t make it to a market, try stopping by one of the local farmers’ roadside stands or stores during the summer – Emma Lea Farms, Westham Island Herb Farm, Earthwise Gardens and Backroads Family Farm Market are just a few of the local favourites.